frconor-ebook/meditations/_posts/2025-09-09-self-love-the-enemy.md

 We participate very clearly in the Mass in the grace of Holy Communion, and thereby, bury the old Adam or the old Eve, and all their selfish impulses.
 We put on the new person---the person in God and in Christ.

 Love is born.
 Authentic love.
-The withering away of sensuality and weakness goes hand in hand with prayer.
-All the lusts of the flesh become atrophied as we constantly and sincerely pray.
+"The withering away of sensuality and weakness goes hand in hand with prayer.
+All the lusts of the flesh become atrophied as we constantly and sincerely pray" (Baur, *ibid*.).

 Lord, help me to love my prayer.
 To love the liturgy.
 To love these means that you have given us.